 Frequently Asked Questions

-Can I construct additional dwellings on MY property?
+Can I construct additional dwellings on my property?

 With effect from 2018, in The City of Johannesburg, (and in most other Municipal areas) second and third self-contained dwellings are permitted on existing residential properties, without rezoning or sub-division provided space allows and subject to compliance with some simple requirements.